kubeshop/botkube-docs/docs/plugin/troubleshooting.md

 **Symptoms**

-In Botkube logs, you will see an error similar to:
+In Botkube logs, you see an error similar to:

 ```bash
 2023/01/09 21:37:04 while starting plugins manager: not found source plugin called "cm-test" in "botkube" repository